History of Toledo, Spain: Toledo under Islamic rule

-By the 870s the Omeyyads had regained control over Toledo.
+By the 870s the Umayyads had regained control over Toledo.
 In 878 Al-Mundhir led an expedition against Asturias, of which one of the main components was a force from Toledo.
-One source portrays this raid as an attack by the 'King of Toledo', but other sources portray it as an Omeyyad raid involving substantial Toledan forces.
+One source portrays this raid as an attack by the 'King of Toledo', but other sources portray it as an Umayyad raid involving substantial Toledan forces.
 The forces from Toledo were defeated by Alfonso III of Asturias at the Battle of Polvoraria.
 Spanish chronicles state that twelve to thirteen thousand in the Toledo army were killed in the battle.
 Collins states that these figures are "totally unreliable" but demonstrate that Asturian chroniclers thought of this as an important and decisive battle.

 In 920s and 930s, the governors of Toledo were in rebellion against the Umayyad regime in Cordoba, led by Abd al-Rahman III.
 In 930, Abd al-Rahman III, having now adopted the title of caliph, attacked Toledo.
 The governor of Toledo asked for help from King Ramiro II of Leon, but Ramiro was preocuppied with a civil war against his brother Alfonso IV and was unable to help.
-In 932, Abd al-Rahman III conquered Toledo, re-establishing control of al-Tagr al-Awsat, the Central March of the Omeyyad state.
+In 932, Abd al-Rahman III conquered Toledo, re-establishing control of al-Tagr al-Awsat, the Central March of the Umayyad state.

 In 1009 one of the last Umayyad caliphs, Muhammad II al-Mahdi, fled to Toledo after being expelled from Cordoba by Berber forces backing the rival claimant Sulayman.
 Al-Mahdi and his Siqlabi general Wadih formed an alliance with the Count of Barcelona and his brother the Count of Urgell.
 These Catalans joined with Wadih and al-Mahdi in Toledo in 1010 and marched on Cordoba.
 The combination of Wadih's army and the Catalans defeated the Berbers in a battle outside Cordoba in 1010.

-After the fall of the Omeyyad caliphate in the early 11th century, Toledo became an independent taifa kingdom.
+After the fall of the Umayyad caliphate in the early 11th century, Toledo became an independent taifa kingdom.
 The population of Toledo at this time was about 28 thousand, including a Jewish population estimated at 4 thousand.
 The Mozarab community had its own Christian bishop, and after the Christian conquest of Toledo, the city was a destination for Mozarab immigration from the Muslim south.
 The taifa of Toledo was centered on the Tajo River.
 The border with the taifa of Badajoz was on the Tajo between Talavera de la Reina and Coria.
 North, the border was the Sierra de Guadarrama.
 Northeast, Toledo lands stretched past Guadalajara to Medinaceli.
 Southeast was the border with the taifa of Valencia, in La Mancha between Cuenca and Albacete.
 South were the borders with Badajoz around the Mountains of Toledo.

 In 1062, Fernando I of Leon and Castile attacked the taifa of Toledo.
 He conquered Talamanca de Jarama and besieged Alcala de Henares.
 To secure Fernando's withdrawal, king al-Mamun of Toledo agreed to pay an annual tribute, or parias, to Fernando.
 Three years later in 1065, al-Mamun invaded the taifa of Valencia through La Mancha, successfully conquering it.
 Toledo controlled the taifa of Valencia until al-Mamun's death in 1075.